enomoto-r02/DivaModManager-by-Enomoto/README.md

 ### Notes
 - Before use, please back up the original files (exe and Config.json) so that you can revert to the previous version if needed.
 - The current version is compatible with the original v1.3.1, but future updates may break compatibility.
+- Please refer to Github for the detailed changes in each version.

 Please keep this in mind.
 If you encounter any issues, please let me know.